(c) 2024 PillSync.com

 Do not freeze the reconstituted solution in the vial or the diluted solution in the infusion bag.

-Refrigeration(2°C to 8°C [36°F to 46°F]) Room temperature(20°C to 25°C [68°F to 77°F])
+Refrigeration(2°C to 8°C [36°F to 46°F]) Room Temperature(20°C to 25°C [68°F to 77°F])

-The combined storage time of reconstituted ENTYVIO solution in the vial and the diluted solution in the infusion bag with 0.9% Sodium Chloride Injection, USP, is a total of 12 hours at room temperature (20°C to 25°C [68°F to 77°F]) or 24 hours refrigerated (2°C to 8°C [36°F to 46°F]).
+The combined storage time of reconstituted ENTYVIO solution in the vial and the diluted solution in the infusion bag with 0.9% Sodium Chloride Injection, is a total of 12 hours at room temperature (20°C to 25°C [68°F to 77°F]) or 24 hours refrigerated (2°C to 8°C [36°F to 46°F]).
 This combined storage time may include up to eight hours of the reconstituted solution in the vial at 2°C to 8°C.

-The combined storage time of reconstituted ENTYVIO solution in the vial and the diluted solution in the infusion bag with Lactated Ringer's Injection, USP, is a total of six hours refrigerated (2°C to 8°C [36°F to 46°F]).
+The combined storage time of reconstituted ENTYVIO solution in the vial and the diluted solution in the infusion bag with Lactated Ringer's Injection, is a total of six hours refrigerated (2°C to 8°C [36°F to 46°F]).

 3 Dosage Forms And Strengths

-For injection: 300 mg of vedolizumab as a white to off-white lyophilized cake in a single-dose vial for reconstitution.

-For injection: 300 mg vedolizumab in a single-dose vial.
+• For injection: 300 mg vedolizumab in a single-dose vial.
 (3)

+• For injection: 300 mg of vedolizumab as a white to off-white lyophilized cake in a single-dose vial for reconstitution.

 4 Contraindications